 Habits of the Mind are a set of sixteen habits upon which students can draw to be better equipped for the challenges they may face in the future.
 These habits will help students navigate any challenging situation ranging from trying new foods to choosing what game to play at recess.
 These habits do not lose their usefulness in childhood but rather become more important as the child matures.
 These mindsets, when practiced at a young age, can help students develop into adults who are able to navigate challenging situations with intelligence, clarity, and poise.
 Costa describes the HOM stating “when we teach the Habits of Mind, we are interested in how students behave when they don’t know an answer.”

-Fourth grade students with maturity far beyond their years used the HOM to help inform their answers.
+Fourth-grade students with a maturity far beyond their years used the HOM to help inform their answers.

 Another student wrote that the HOM flexibility in thinking would be most helpful in making a difficult decision by offering “I think the best HOM is flexibility in thinking.
 One reason is maybe somebody will say a different solution after you said a solution, then you need to use flexibility in thinking and think about their ideas, too.
 Another reason is that you need to think of an idea with flexibility in thinking.
 If you never listened to other people’s perspectives, it would be boring.
 Those are the reasons that flexibility in thinking is the best HOM for this.”